zhoujiagen/learning-dbms/docs/overview/DBMSArch.md

 ##### 4.4.1 Iterator Discussion

-iterators couple data flow iwth control flow.
+iterators couple data flow with control flow.

 a single DBMS thread is needed to execute an entire query graph.